-A former features journalist and music critic, Aimée Miller always has an ear tuned to adopting a nonprofit’s exact voice, interpreting how it can be positioned to thrive, and translating its strengths into a language that harmonizes with potential funders, donors, and other stakeholders.
-At Fairmount, she leverages her more than 20 years of experience in resource development strategy and planning, program design, and annual and campaign fundraising to benefit a diverse mix of arts, civic, environmental, education, health, and human service organizations.
+Aimée Miller directs her 20+ years of expertise in writing and editing, strategic positioning, and fundraising to work that advances equity and enriches quality of life in her hometown city.
+A former features journalist and music critic, Aimée tunes her ear to each client’s unique voice, affirming its brand and mission promise to philanthropy and translating that messaging into language that harmonizes with potential funders and donors.
+At Fairmount, she leverages her deep experience in resource development strategy and planning, program design, and annual and campaign fundraising to benefit a diverse mix of cultural, environmental, education, health, and human service organizations.

-As a lead in Fairmount’s resource development practice, Aimée advises on and directs complex grant applications and donor solicitations, resulting in tens of millions of dollars to help her clients expand services or build a new asset.
-When working with a new client, Aimée draws inspiration both from what it has already accomplished and its dreams for the future – interpreting its assets, outcomes, and aspirations for current and new audiences in order to create impactful change and secure new resources towards its mission.
-Her expertise as a writer and strategist provides clients fresh insights on how a nonprofit can translate its vision and goals most effectively to stakeholders that want to invest in social good.
+As a lead in Fairmount’s resource development practice, Aimée advises on and directs complex grant applications and donor solicitations, , cumulatively raising tens of millions of dollars to help clients expand services or build a new assets.
+Aimée draws inspiration both from what clients have already accomplished and their dreams for the future – interpreting their strengths, aspirations, and impact potential for current and new audiences to secure new mission resources.
+Her skill as a writer and strategist provides nonprofits with fresh insights on how to align vision and goals most effectively with those who want to invest in social good.

-Aimée is a seasoned presenter on organizational fundraising culture, donor strategies, and Board and volunteer engagement for professional associations and networks across the region.
+Aimée is a seasoned presenter on organizational fundraising culture, funder and donor strategy, and Board and volunteer engagement.
 She brings a deep set of connections to local creative communities through more than a decade of volunteer leadership in arts education and her previous work in media.

 - Bachelor of Arts, Annenberg School for Communication, University of Pennsylvania

 - Girls Rock Philly, Collaborative Co-Founder, Program Volunteer, Board Member (former)

 - Philadelphia Cultural Fund, Peer Reviewer (former)

 - Freelance news, features, and arts journalist